iamVaibhavPatil/Python/README.md

 3. sort() - in place sorting for the list.
 It does not return new list.
 It will sort the existing list.
 4. reverse() - reverse the list.
 This is also in place method.

+Use list when objects are order sequence and when we need to get object by index or perform slicing.

 ## Dictionaries
+Dictionaries are un ordered mapping for storing key-value pairs.
+This key-value mappings allows user to quickly grab objects without needing to know the index location.

+Dictionaries uses - {"key":"value", "key2":"value2"}

+Use dictionaries when we objects are unordered and cannot be sorted.

+We can store complex objects in the dictionaries like below

+d = {'k1':120, 'k2':[1,2,3], 'k3': {'insideKey': 'Hello'}}

+Different methods -
+1. keys() - return all keys
+2. values() - return all values
+3. items() - return all key-value pairs
+4. d['key'] - return values associated with key

+Dectionaries does not support ordering, but if we like to keep the ordering then we can use - ordereddict

+## Tuples